Enterprise risk management: avoid reputational risks and boost performance

 - Other prevention activities

 How an organisation responds is somewhat dependent on its risk appetite (aka tolerance).
-Some are more risk averse than others, and some businesses naturally lend themselves to being more risk averse.
-Regardless of the tolerance for risk, management of it is imperative.
+Some have more of a risk culture than others, and some businesses naturally lend themselves to being more risk averse.
+Regardless of the tolerance for risk, management of key risks is imperative.

 Is it ever OK to take a risk?

-How do you know if an organisation is managing its enterprise risk?
+How do you know if an organisation is managing its risk?

-How tied is enterprise risk to company strategy?
+How connected is enterprise risk to business strategy?